viamrobotics/docs/docs/components/input-controller/_index.md

 Input controllers provide an API for configuring callbacks for events, allowing you to configure input devices to control your machines.

-If you have a keyboards, mice, elevator button panels, light power switches, joysticks, and gamepads, or, video game controllers with which you want to control a robotic base, use an _input controller_ component.
+If you have a keyboard, mouse, elevator button panel, light power switch, joystick, gamepad, or video game controllers with which you want to control a robotic base, use an input controller component.

 This component supports devices like gamepads and joysticks that contain one or more [`Control`s](/appendix/apis/components/input-controller/#control-field) representing the individual axes and buttons on the device.
 To use the controller's inputs, you must [register callback functions](/appendix/apis/components/input-controller/#registercontrolcallback) to the [`Control`s](/appendix/apis/components/input-controller/#control-field) with the [`input` API](/appendix/apis/components/input-controller/).